 It took Morgan Shepard 45 years to find his calling as an author and advocate for children.
 Along the way he had a fruitful partnership with Paul Elder from 1898 to 1903.

 Morgan van Roorbach Shepard was born in Brooklyn, New York, in 1865 and raised in Maryland.
 He had a turbulent youth: orphaned at nine, he attended several boarding schools until age sixteen.
-He then set off for adventure in South America, fell in love en route, disembarked in Panama only to get mixed up in a Central American revolution.
-Arriving in California, he worked as a miner, shepherd, grape picker, streetcar conductor (he was fired for giving free rides to children), reporter and finally, “thirteen interminable years” as a bank clerk in San Francisco.
+He held various jobs until 1885, when set off for adventure in South America, fell in love en route, fought bare-fisted for the woman and lost, switched to a California-bound steamer but impulsively disembarked in Central America, only to get promptly mixed up in a revolution there.
+Finally arriving in California, he worked as a miner, shepherd, grape picker, streetcar conductor (he was fired for giving free rides to children), reporter and finally, “thirteen interminable years” as a bank clerk in San Francisco.

 In the mid-1890s Shepard fell in with the local bohemian set (no doubt influenced by his neighbor, Gelett Burgess) and he became a minor member of les jeunes, the group involved in writing and publishing The Lark magazine.
 About this same time he was introduced to Paul Elder, and the two made plans to go into business together.
 Despite their differences—Shepard was artistic, friendly and outgoing; Elder was quiet and reserved with a head for business—their skills nicely complemented each other.